GtkBuilder and UI Files

 nb = GTK_WIDGET (gtk_builder_get_object (build, "nb"));

-tfe3.ui.
-Then, it builds the widgets and creates a
+file tfe3.ui.
+Then, it builds the widgets and

-GtkBuilder object.
-All the widgets are connected based on the
+creates a GtkBuilder object.
+All the widgets are connected based

-parent-children relationship described in the ui file.
-We can retrieve
+on the parent-children relationship described in the UI file.
+We

-which has an id of “win” in the ui file, is taken and assigned to the
+window, which has an id of “win” in the UI file, is taken and

-function.
-The GtkNotebook, which has the id “nb” in the ui file, is also
+GtkNotebook, which has the id “nb” in the UI file, is also taken

-taken and assigned to the variable nb.
-After the window and
+and assigned to the variable nb.
+After the window

-application are connected, we no longer need the GtkBuilder instance.
-It
+and application are connected, we no longer need the GtkBuilder

 $ cd tfe; diff tfe2.c tfe3.c